-- Depreciation of Currency means decrease in the value of currency compared to the Dollar.
+- Depreciation of Currency means a decrease in the value of the currency when compared to the Dollar.

 - High interest rates :- High interest rates may attract foreign investors, but practically high interest rates leads to increase in the government debt, thereby GDP growth comes down.
 Then foreign investors are unsure of their returns, thereby they may take their investments back.
 It leads to Rupee depreciation.